BNutbrown/mouseVR/README.md

 # mouseVR
-2D virtual reality software for running rodent neuroscience experiments.
+Virtual reality software for running rodent neuroscience experiments.

-Built with ViRMeN which provides an inbuilt graphics engine to perform 3D rendering of virtual environments that we adapted for computer monitors and a Matlab toolbox for programming experimental logic and manipulating environments in real time
+Built with ViRMeN which provides a graphics engine to perform 3D rendering of virtual environments that we adapted for computer monitors and a Matlab toolbox for programming experimental logic and manipulating environments in real time

 Written by: Beckie Nutbrown (@beckienutbrown) & Lloyd Russell ([@llerussell](https://github.com/llerussell)) -- Hausser-lab and Barry-lab (UCL)